Savannah, Georgia, USA travel guide

 What to Pack

-• Comfortable walking shoes are non-negotiable.
-You'll be doing a lot of exploring on foot, often on cobblestone streets.
+• Comfortable walking shoes (you'll be doing a lot of exploring!)

-• A small crossbody bag or fanny pack to keep your essentials secure while bar-hopping and exploring.
+• A small cross-body bag or fanny pack to keep your hands free for drinks and photos.

-• A portable phone charger – you'll be taking tons of photos and using maps, so don't run out of juice!
+• A portable phone charger – you'll be snapping lots of photos and using maps.

 Money-Saving Tips

-• Look for happy hour specials at rooftop bars or restaurants.
-Many places offer discounted drinks and appetizers early in the evening.
+• Look for happy hour specials at bars and restaurants, especially on River Street.

 Local Insights